 All of a driver's attention needs to be on driving.
 Distracted drivers react slower creating a dangerous situation for themselves and others.
-Not only do the driver's eyes and ears need to be focused on the road, but their mind needs to be focused on the task of driving, too.
+Not only do the driver's eyes and ears need to be focused on the road, but their mind needs to be focused on the driving task, too.
+Some common distractions are:

-Common distractions are:

-- Cell phone use including texting, making phone calls, and using social media. - Eating or drinking. - Adjusting the radio, music selection, temperature or other controls. - Listening to loud music or wearing headphones. - Passengers.
+- · Cell phone use/texting

+- Eating or drinking

+- Adjusting the radio, CD or MP3 player, temperature or other controls

+- Listening to loud music or wearing headphones

+- Passengers